koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 The first part includes an optional interface for persistence mode.
 If you'd like to impelement your custom renderer as persistence mode, you have to implement this interface.
 The persistence mode is a mode to treat its instance as immutable.
-React Native has a project for a new architecture called Fabric, which uses Persistence mode.
+React Native is working on a new architecture called Fabric, which uses Persistence mode.

 The second part is an optional interface for hydration.
 If you'd like to support hydration on your renderer, you have to implement this interface.